imabhays/imabhays.github.io/_pages/about.md

 author_profile: true

 ---
-My name is Abhay Singh, and I have a strong background in the creative field.
-However, I have decided to pivot my career towards the technical field, with a particular focus on information security.
-Currently, I am a student pursuing a [Bachelor of Computer Application (BCA)](/bca-resources.md) from Amrita Vishwa Vidyapeetham, where I am building a solid foundation in computer science principles.
+My name is Abhay Singh, certified Cybersecurity professional with a BCA and a strong foundation in cloud platforms, penetration testing and vulnerability management, supported by certifications like eJPT, AWS Certified Solutions Architect Associate, and (ISC)² Certified in Cybersecurity.

+Transitioning from a successful technical career in CGI, where I collaborated with diverse clients to deliver innovative, high-impact solutions.
+Skilled in translating complex technical concepts for varied audiences, applying analytical problem-solving, and managing end-to-end projects.
+Committed to leveraging technical expertise and client-focused approaches to secure and optimize digital systems.

-I maintain this site to document my learnings, write technical articles, and create knowledge base every semester for fellow students.
+I maintain this site to document my learnings, write technical articles, and create knowledge base for fellow students.

-My ultimate focus is to work in application security, and I am putting all my efforts into achieving this goal.
-Additionally, I am preparing for CCNA certification to enhance my knowledge and skills in data and cyber security.
+Currently, focusing on web application security and cloud security, and I am putting all my efforts into achieving this goal.
+Additionally, I am preparing for Comptia Security+ certification to enhance my knowledge and skills in data and cyber security.

 Thank you for taking the time to learn about me.<br>